East Hills Blog (complete)

 This stretch of the M8 is often referred to as the Monkland Motorway, as it was built on the bed of the Monkland Canal.
 This was once the most profitable canal in Scotland, carrying coal, iron, steel, timber and lime from the Coatbridge area to Glasgow, but by 1950 it had been abandoned.
 When the demand for a Glasgow-Edinburgh motorway became overwhelming (the first section opened in 1964), the canal provided a natural route through the east end.
 The canal was infilled in 1972, and this section of the M8 opened a few years later.

 The iron gates to Sighthill Cemetery,are in an ornate Greek style and made in 1839.
 The cemetery opened in 1840.
-Perhaps the most famous people to buried at Sighthill are Andrew White, John Baird and Andrew Hardie, two of three men executed for treason for their involvement in the "Radical Rising" of 1820.
+Perhaps the most famous people to buried at Sighthill are Andrew White, John Baird and Andrew Hardie.
+The last two were executed for treason for their involvement in the "Radical Rising" of 1820.
 They were buried in paupers' graves in Stirling, but their remains were brought back to Glasgow in 1847 and re-interred at Sighthill.
 Andrew White was one of nineteen others whose death sentences were commuted and were transported to Australia for their part in the abortive uprising.

 As you go down and out of the cemetery and onto Springburn Road you pass the front of what was the St Rollox Works, known locally as the Caley - after the Caledonian Railway Company which built it in 1856.
 It closed in 2019.
 The remaining buildings are Cat B listed.
-This photo is from 1954:
+This 1954 photo looks East:

-You then go into Roystonhill, an area which used to be called the Garngad, The 1925 photo below shows the slum housing of the time.
-A heavy cloud of polluted air hangs over the area, produced by the many heavy industrial works in the area, such as the St Rollox Chemical Works (which used to be on the west side of Springburn Road/Castle Street, where the new Sighthill housing estate is currently being built).
-These works were at one time the largest in the world, and operated 1799 to 1964.
-They were created by Scottish industrialist Charles Tennant.
+You then go into Roystonhill, an area which used to be called the Garngad until 1942.
+The 1925 photo below shows the slum housing of the time.
+A heavy cloud of polluted air hangs over the area, produced by the many heavy industrial works:

 Garngad was the scene of one of Glasgow Corporation's earliest major slum clearance programmes, beginning in 1933.
 Many of the residents moved to the new scheme in nearby Blackhill, and those that stayed could live in the new housing that was built.